vic-ma/website/content/posts/2025-05-15-introduction/index.md

 * Heat map for hard-to-fill cells.
 * Parts-of-speech distribution graph.

 Right now, we are in the community bonding period of the GSoC program (May 8 to June 1).
-During this time, I will work with my mentors to determine which construction aids this project should add.
+During this period, I will work with my mentors to determine which construction aids this project should add.
+By the end of the month, I will have created one or two design docs.
+These design docs will specify how exactly my GSoC project should look like.
+That way, once the coding period starts, I'll know exactly what to do.

 ## Mini crossword

-Here is a GNOME-themed [mini crossword](https://drive.google.com/file/d/1IjSUo3j_GK_Lw-x5mhFfX3qRLDZN2TOf) that I made.
-You can try it out with the Crosswords player.
+Here is a GNOME-themed [mini crossword](https://drive.google.com/file/d/1IjSUo3j_GK_Lw-x5mhFfX3qRLDZN2TOf) that I made!
+You can try it out using the [Crosswords player](https://flathub.org/apps/org.gnome.Crosswords).

 ![Screenshot of my mini crossword](mini.png)